uberhalit/SekiroFpsUnlockAndMore/README.md

 2. Load up your save game
 3. Start `Sekiro FPS Unlocker and more` and expand `Game modifications`
 4. Set your desired values and then tick the checkbox you'd wish to enable
+5. Be aware that player and game speed modifications can potentially crash the game in certain cutscenes and NPC interactions

 ## Preview